scorixear/master-thesis/Studien/future_papers.md

 Fine-Tuning
 - in some scases fine-tuning not necessary
-  - Language Models are Unsupervised Multitask Learners GPT2
+  - Language Models are Unsupervised Multitask Learners GPT2 (DONE)

 Scaling Laws
 - none